globulion/slv/doc/tutor/III-b.SolEFP.Calculations.md

 An example and the application of these lists are explained in Figure 1 below.

 ******
 **Figure 1.
-The principle of SolEFP/EFP2 superimposition.** Assignment of the
+The assignment of SolEFP/EFP2 parameters for superimposition.** Assignment of the
             reordering and superimposition lists is shown here on tyrosine side chain.
             The phenole fragment is modelled here by phenole as BSM.
 Exemplary values of atomic indices from MD topology are shown here in pink, whereas from BSM